galvin96/vihu96/index.md

    > Core team member at the Single Sign On project that allows a user to log in with a single ID and password to any of several related, yet independent, software systems; and many internal systems (I can't share)
    >
-   > Good understanding of caching, web security knownledge (https, cors, csp, owasp), testing, CI/CD, search engine, message broker, containerization, web socket, web server - nginx.
+   > Good understanding of caching (redis), web security (https, cors, csp, owasp), testing, CI/CD, search engine, message broker, containerization, web socket, web server (nginx).

 4. 2022 - now: __Junior Software Engineer__ at CoincuLabs / Ho Chi Minh City

 And I work as a freelancer from 2016.
 So, feel free to take a look at my projects bellow:

+***

 ## Video on Demand